-Applicant personas are a critical piece to the admissions process because they allow us to say "this is who our messaging needs to apply to," or "we need to generate new content to appeal to this type of applicant."
+Applicant personas are a critical piece to the admissions process because they allow you to say, "this is who our messaging needs to apply to," or "we need to generate new content to appeal to this type of applicant."

-Without this kind of messaging, your marketing and admissions campaigns are bland and un-targeted.
+Without this kind of messaging, your marketing and admissions campaigns risk being bland and un-targeted.
 Once schools have the ability to create personas for each segment of their target audience, they have the ability to reach all prospective students in a meaningful way.

 How can you form applicant personas?

-To create an applicant persona, start with what you know: the basic demographics of your current students, such as age, gender, family income, and where they're from.
+To create an applicant persona template, start with what you know: the basic demographics of your current students, such as age, gender, family income, and where they're from.
 These pieces of information will allow you to segment specific students and build more characteristics and detail into your personas.